Dmitri-Sintsov/django-deno/README.rst

     python3 manage.py collectrollup --clear --noinput

-As the target output may vary depending on the source scripts.
+``--clear`` option is suggested because the target output may vary depending on the source scripts.

 There is `djk-sample`_ script for running ``collectrollup`` in Linux::